pascallaliberte/modestjs.works/index.md

 **"What's special about the companies that keep away from the heavy-JS nonsense?"**

+My answer to those questions: bet on modesty.

+---

-I don't have answers to those questions, but my book's `Part 1` is about some principles that hope to give decision-making guardrails to try to work within.
+My book's `Part 1` is about some principles that hope to give decision-making guardrails to try to work within.
 Those principles, they're about **how to inject modesty in the JavaScript fast-paced, break-code dev culture**.

 For example, in the chapter `Upgrading (the idea of) dependencies`, we look at what it means to be dependent, and that the opposite of being dependent is not merely being _independent_.